p-chan5/EasyPulse/README.md

 ## INSTALLATION 🚀️

-1. Download the [latest release](https://github.com/p-chan5/EasyPulse/releases/latest) as `zip / tar.gz` or read [HOW TO BUILD THEM](https://github.com/p-chan5/EasyPulse/wiki/HOW-TO-BUILD-THEM).
+1. Clone the Source Code as [.zip](https://github.com/p-chan5/EasyPulse/archive/refs/heads/main.zip)
 2. Unzip and move the `.json` files to one of the following paths:

 * Flatpak: `~/.var/app/com.github.wwmm.easyeffects/config/output`